William Champion (industrialist): Early life

-As a young man, William Champion toured Europe to learn the art of brass making, returning to become a junior partner in the Bristol Brass Company in 1730.
+On returning home in 1730, he become a junior partner in the Bristol Brass Company.
 He then experimented for six years to develop a process to create zinc – then known as spelter.
-Using a scaled-up process similar to that used at the Zawar mines in India where this process was available centuries before William Champion rediscovered it, since the 12th century AD, he overcame the difficulties of zinc vaporising at 907 °C by introducing a condensing vapour into the process through distillation.
-He obtained a patent for his method in July 1738, and his system remained in production for over 100 years.
+Using a scaled-up process similar to that used at the Zawar mines in India where this process was available since the 12th century AD, he overcame the difficulties of zinc vaporising and obtained a patent for his method in July 1738.
+The system remained in production for over 100 years.